mdn/browsercompat/docs/issues.rst

 Issues
 ======

+..
+Note:: This project has been cancelled, and this information is historical.

 The near-term goal is that compatibility data lives in the API rather than on the MDN page, and MDN contributors maintain this data in the API instead of editing wiki pages.
 As this plan is executed, limitations are discovered in